-With reference to the current COVID-19 pandemic, the International Confederation of Midwives recommends that in countries where the health systems can support homebirth, healthy women experiencing a low-risk pregnancy may benefit from giving birth at home or in midwife-led units rather than in a hospital where there may be many COVID-19 patients, if there is the ability to provide appropriate midwifery support and appropriate emergency equipment and transfer.
+With reference to the COVID-19 pandemic, the International Confederation of Midwives (ICM) recommends that in countries where the health systems can support homebirth, healthy women experiencing a low-risk pregnancy may benefit from giving birth at home or in midwife-led units rather than in a hospital where there may be many COVID-19 patients, if there is the ability to provide appropriate midwifery support and appropriate emergency equipment and transfer.1

-This guidance has been developed to support maternity service leads in decision making about midwife-led birth settings during the coronavirus pandemic and it was informed by a rapid review conducted by the RCM Professorial Advisory Group.
+This guidance has been developed to support maternity service leads in decision making about midwife-led birth settings during the coronavirus pandemic, and it was informed by a rapid review conducted by the RCM Professorial Advisory Group.2

 This guidance recommends a staged approach in responding to emerging issues with staff absence and other service pressures during the pandemic.
-Decisions about when to implement each stage will need to be made at a local level based on current local data:
+Decisions about when to implement each stage will need to be made at a local level based on up-to-date local data:

-- Sickness rate among midwifery staff (midwives, maternity support workers and senior student midwives) - Number of midwives needing to self-isolate or who are 'shielded' but who are able to provide virtual or non-patient-facing care - Available additional, temporary midwifery staffing (including independent midwives, additional midwives from the NMC emergency register, those previously in non-clinical roles or year three student midwives) - Skill mix of available midwifery staffing including level of seniority and experience in provision of community-based care - Availability of ambulances and trained paramedic staff, to provide emergency transfer - Consideration of staff requirements to ensure continued provision of essential antenatal and postnatal care - Consideration of local geography and demographics which may impact on ability to continue a full range of services
+- Sickness rate among midwifery staff (midwives, maternity support workers and senior student midwives). - Number of midwives needing to self-isolate or who are unable to undertake in-person duties, who are able to provide virtual or remote care. - Available additional temporary midwifery staffing (including independent midwives, additional midwives from the Nursing and Midwifery Council's emergency register, those previously in non-clinical roles or year three student midwives). - Skill mix of available midwifery staffing including level of seniority and experience in provision of community-based care. - Availability of ambulances and trained paramedic staff to provide emergency transfer. - Consideration of staff requirements to ensure continued provision of essential antenatal and postnatal care. - Consideration of local geography and demographics that may impact on the ability to continue a full range of services. - Availability and provision of personal protective equipment (PPE).